BasselShaheen06/Research_Proposal/README.md

 2. **Meta-materials examples**: <img src="https://github.com/user-attachments/assets/e9cb168c-7377-491c-8024-0d6d93806db8" width="200" />
 ---

-## **Join Us**

-We’re on a mission to redefine medical imaging.
-If you share our vision or want to learn more, reach out!
-Together, we can bring NOPIS to the world and make early detection the norm.

----

 ## **Acknowledgements**

 We would like to extend our gratitude to the following contributors and organizations for their support in developing NOPIS: